thethumbler/thumbler.dev/content/posts/linux-system-in-an-hour-or-less.md

 $ qemu-kvm -m 512M -kernel src/boot/vmlinuz -initrd src/boot/initrd.img
 ```
 It should boot successfully and drop you to a shell prompt.

+# Summary
+In this article we went through building a very minimalistic linux system with all the _required_ components, it's far from usable though.
+You can tinker with it a bit and maybe make it more usable.
+In later articles we will get more in depth for each component, how it works and how to build a fully functional system.